St. Andrew Memorial Church (South Bound Brook, New Jersey)

 The church is dedicated as a memorial to the victims of the Stalin-era Great Famine of 1932–33, and to all Ukrainians who died in the quest for liberty and national independence.

 The idea for a memorial church is credited to Archbishop Mstyslav (Skrypnyk), later Metropolitan, who had lamented in 1942 how many churches and cemeteries, and thus Ukraine's cultural and political leaders, had been destroyed under the Soviets.
 In 1950, work on his vision began with the acquisition of land in Somerset County.
-He engaged Ukrainian-Canadian architect George Kodak, who took inspiration from St Andrew's Church, Kiev.
+He engaged Ukrainian-Canadian architect George Kodak, who took inspiration from St Andrew's Church, Kyiv.
 Groundbreaking ceremonies took place on July 21, 1955.
 The cemetery received its first burial in 1964, the Ukrainian sculptor Serhiy Lytvynenko, and the church was dedicated on October 10, 1965.